rwy0717/omr/om/README.md

 gcc ./om-example.cpp -o om-example -lomrgc
 ```

-## The Object Model
+## The DynObject Model

 Objects provide a mix of strongly typed and untyped slots.
-Object layouts can
+DynObject layouts can
 be modified during execution.

 Objects are untyped, and grow slots dynamically during execution.
 Om supports